jdickson1992/jdickson1992/README.md

     - Previously, a lead q/kdb+ engineer within the financial services industry who specialised in High-Frequency Data.
     - Many years ago, I *fell* into the domain of DevOps and ... *fell* in love with it!
     - I like to see DevOps as a *hat* that a developer can wear while working on certain types of problems.
-    - I enjoy using my brain to think out of the box to solve problems whithout using the same *cooking receipt* for everything.
+    - I enjoy using my brain to think out of the box to solve problems without using the same *cooking receipt* for everything.
 - 💬 &nbsp;Ask me anything related to:

   |    |  |